maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### JavaScript

-I don't think I have found a more comprehensive overview on this than Daniel Kehoe's article:
+I don't think I have found a more comprehensive overview of JavaScript in Rails than Daniel Kehoe's article:

 - [Unholy Rails: External Scripts, jQuery Plugins, and Page-Specific JavaScript][Unholy Rails]

-Generally it is best to put JavaScript at the very bottom of application.html.haml.
-Doing so will allow the page to render before scripts are loaded, but some scripts such as modernizr need to load before your HTML so naturally I include them in [_head.html.haml][_head].
+In so far as our *application.html.haml* organization goes, generally it is best to put JavaScript at the very bottom of your markup.
+Doing so will allow pages to render before scripts are loaded.
+In other words, they won't hold up the show.

+Some scripts though, such as modernizr, need to load before your HTML, and are included in [_head.html.haml][_head] using the JavaScript include tag:

+    = javascript_include_tag "application"

+This method calls our [application.js][application] manifest file.

+> Sprockets uses manifest files to determine which assets to include and serve.
+These manifest files contain directives — instructions that tell Sprockets which files to require in order to build a single CSS or JavaScript file.
+With these directives, Sprockets loads the files specified, processes them if necessary, concatenates them into one single file and then compresses them.

+\- [Asset Pipeline - Manifest Files and Directives][Manifest Files]

 To accommodate all other JavaScript files I use a [_scripts.html.haml][_scripts] partial located in the layouts folder.
+It is called by the scripts helper method, located at the bottom of our application.html.haml file:

+    = scripts

 ### What to Put in \<head>